MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-invoke-a-pscmdlet-from-within-a-pscmdlet.md

 ## To invoke a cmdlet from within a PSCmdlet

-1. Ensure that the namespace for the `PowerShell` API is reference.
+1. Ensure that the namespace for the `PowerShell` API is referenced.
 In this example, the following namespaces are added.

     ```csharp